Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.iloc[ [0, 2, 4], [0, 2] ]

 11.5.
-Selecting a portion of the DataFrame using labels
+Selecting a Portion of the DataFrame Using Labels![link image 112](/icons/link.svg)

 dataframe.loc['2000-01-01':'2000-01-03', 'A':'B']